-[HABITABLE ROOM: in any of the categories of activity referred to in the definition of 'noise sensitive activity', means a space within a building that is commonly associated with domestic living, but excludes any bathroom, laundry, water-closet, pantry, walk-in wardrobe, corridor, hallway, lobby, clothes-drying room, any room in an early childhood centre not used for sleeping, or other space of a specialised nature occupied neither frequently nor for extended periods of time.]^{PC23}
+[HABITABLE ROOM: in any of the categories of activity referred to in the definition of 'noise sensitive activity', means a space within a building that is commonly associated with domestic living.
+Within the airnoise boundary depicted on Map 35, habitable room also means a classroom used for teaching purposes or a sleeping room associated with an early childhood centre, any hospital, rest home, hospice, respite facility or any other activity with the primary purpose of care for the infirm.
+But in all areas it but excludes any bathroom, laundry, water-closet, pantry, walk-in wardrobe, corridor, hallway, lobby, clothes-drying room, any room in an early childhood centre not used for sleeping, any enclosed swimming pool, hall, theatre, gymnasium, or other space of a specialised nature occupied neither frequently nor for extended periods of time.]PC23

-HAZARDOUS FACILITY: any [building, structure or activity on a site, or part of a]^{PC35} site where hazardous substances are stored, used, handled or disposed.
+HAZARDOUS FACILITY: any [building, structure or activity on a site, or part of a]PC35 site where hazardous substances are stored, used, handled or disposed.

-[HAZARDOUS SUB-FACILITY: a hazardous facility on part of a site that is separated by more than 30m from another hazardous facility on the same site.]^{PC35}
+[HAZARDOUS SUB-FACILITY: a hazardous facility on part of a site that is separated by more than 30m from another hazardous facility on the same site.]
+PC35